-Transboundary is defined as ‘pollution that originates in one country but, by crossing the border through pathways of water or air, is able to cause damage to the environment in another country’ (OECD).
+Transboundary pollution is defined as ‘pollution that originates in one country but, by crossing a border through pathways of water or air, is able to cause damage to the environment in another country’ (OECD).

-- Forest fires in the Indonesia in 2015 produced a lot of smog as a result of the clearing of farms in preparing for the next growing season.
+- Forest fires in Indonesia in 2015 produced a lot of smog as a result of the clearing of farms in preparation for the next growing season.
 This is intensified by prevailing dry winds and usually takes place of palm oil plantations, resulting in the spread of smoke to other neighbouring countries such as Singapore and Malaysia.
-This causes smoke related diseases in the affected countries.
+This causes smoke-related diseases in the affected countries.

-- Acid rain in Europe, especially the Swiss Alps, are caused by the production of carbon monoxide produced by industries in the United Kingdom, which is carried across the English Channel to the Alps and other neighboring countries.
-This results in destruction of vegetation on Alps and causes cracks on buildings and other structures.
+- Acid rain in Europe, especially in the Swiss Alps, is caused by the production of carbon monoxide produced by industries in the United Kingdom, which is carried across the English Channel to the Alps and other neighbouring countries.
+This results in the destruction of vegetation in the Alps and causes cracks on buildings and other structures.

 - Also, thermal power plants in Ohio Valley sometimes produce sulfur dioxide which goes as far as Canada to cause damage.

 - Chinese pollution from the industries in Shenzhen reaching Japan